ThomasChaffey/ThomasChaffey.github.io/index.md

 Much of my work involves revisiting classical nonlinear input/output systems theory and nonlinear circuit theory with modern methods from optimization.
 Particular interests include:

+* analogue neuromorphic circuits
 * graphical analysis and design methods
 * monotone operator methods in large-scale optimization
 * the interplay between circuit theory and convex optimization
-* analogue neuromorphic circuits
 * behavioural models of systems

 I love searching for connections between the latest research topics and old, forgotten ideas.
 My two biggest heros are probably [Jan Willems](https://homes.esat.kuleuven.be/~sistawww/smc/jwillems/) and [George Zames](http://www.mit.edu/~mitter/publications/85_legacy_zames_IEEEAC.pdf).

 # Bio
 I am currently a Research Fellow at [Pembroke College, Cambridge](https://www.pem.cam.ac.uk/college/master-and-fellows/list-fellows/dr-tom-chaffey).
+In January 2025 I will join the [School of Electrical and Computer Engineering, University of Sydney](https://www.sydney.edu.au/engineering/schools/school-of-electrical-and-computer-engineering.html) as a lecturer.
+If you are interested in doing a PhD with me, please get in touch.

   I completed my PhD in April 2022 in the Control Group, University of Cambridge, supervised by [Rodolphe Sepulchre](https://sites.google.com/site/rsepulchre/).
 From August 2022, I spent seven weeks as a visiting researcher in the Department of Automatic Control at Lund University, Sweden.
 My undergraduate degree was in mathematics and computer science, and my masters was in mechanical engineering, both at the University of Sydney, Australia.
 I'm a qualified welder, and I love rock climbing, cycling, surfing and music (especially Bach and anything with a time signature of 7).

 In 2023 I was interviewed for the [IEEE Control Systems "PhDs in Control" column](https://ieeexplore.ieee.org/document/10015605).